Pretty in Pink: Rosé wines for summer drinking

 Charles Melton, Rose of Virginia, Barossa Valley, Australia, 2017

 This is a real blockbuster, the colour of a pomegranate.
 It’s a blend, predominantly Grenache and Cabernet Sauvignon, plus Pinot Meunier, Pinot Noir, and Shiraz.
 All the grapes co-ferment together!
 It’s a Marmite wine in that you’ll love it or hate it, but it’s unique in expression.
 Aromas of rose petals, even Turkish Delight.
 Then a bold palate of black cherry, with some residual sweetness and tannins.
 Long, black pepper finish.
-This wine pushes the envelope of what a rosé can be.
+This wine pushes the envelope of what rosé can be.
 Bring on the barbie!
 Excel Wines, £18.40

 Robert Sinskey, Vin Gris of Pinot Noir, Los Carneros, California, USA, 2016

 A rosé that is as far from the prevailing Californian blush wines as it’s possible to be.
 No sweet, high alcohol soda-pop here.
 Salmon coloured with subtle orange blossom aromatics.
 It’s a crisply dry and vivacious Pinot Noir.
 Delicious strawberry, peach and nectarine fruit with a rose and grapefruit undertow.
 The long finish has a delightful mineral streak.
-At the apogee of what Californian rosé can be, it’s an expensive but subtle, insinuating and complete.
+At the apogee of what Californian rosé can be, it’s expensive but subtle, insinuating and complete.
 Biodynamic too.
 Try this joyous treat with a Tuna steak or sushi/sashimi.
 Ministry of Drinks, £29.99

 With apologies to the great rosé winegrowers in other regions.
 There are great rosés in many other places.
 The Loire, Tavel, Lirac, Cirò, Sicily, Abruzzo, Marché, Rioja, Portugal, New Zealand, and many more.
 Brevity means that they’ll have to wait for another time!